-Just brought a sage smudge stick, is there a ideal time for cleansing and a time that it would be worth not using the sage for cleansing.
-I understand that I can burn it and make the place smell of sage a at any time But is there an ideal time.
+Just brought a sage smudge stick.
+Is there a ideal time for cleansing and a time that it would be worth not using the sage for cleansing.
+I understand that I can burn it and make the place smell of sage at any time, but is there an ideal time?
 I have tried: Reading about clearing negative energy.
 I think it was caused by: Not sure of the changing affects of interfering with negative and positive energy.
-I know it seams nice to get rid of some of the problems But not sure about Energy change because the Even though aspects might not be nice the energy that created them was definitely an output from somewhere that was a positive field with bad information does that mean it is a positive or negative energy
+I know it seams nice to get rid of some of the problems, but not sure about Energy change because even though aspects might not be nice, the energy that created them was definitely an output from somewhere that was a positive field with bad information does that mean it is a positive or negative energy.

 Categories : Sage Usage & Benefits

-Recent edits by: Eng, Nerissa Avisado
+Recent edits by: Lynn, Eng, Nerissa Avisado